Erlanger Western Carolina Hospital: History

 Cherokee County’s first medical institution was Petrie Hospital, founded in November 1933 by Dr. R.W.
 Petrie, an eye, ear, nose, and throat specialist.
 The hospital was a two-story white brick building atop a hill on Peachtree Street in downtown Murphy.
 It started with four registered nurses and a capacity of 21 patients.
 The Sisters of Providence of Holyoke came to Murphy in 1956 to manage Petrie Hospital and renamed it Providence Hospital.
 The 22-bed Murphy General Hospital was built by Dr. F. V. Taylor in 1941 and closed in July 1969 due to insufficient staff and property.
 In 1956, a 30-bed non-profit regional hospital named District Memorial Hospital was constructed in nearby Andrews.
 Citing uncollected payments, District Memorial declared bankruptcy in 2000.
 Murphy Medical acquired District Memorial's assets in 2002 before District Memorial closed in June 2003, and was demolished in late 2008.

 In January 1974 the Murphy Town Council approved spending $4,000 on a study to see whether constructing a new hospital was feasible.
 Mountain Health Services of Blairsville, Georgia, recommended the construction of a new $5.5 million medical center.
-Following this study, Providence Hospital closed in 1978 and Murphy Medical Center was founded in 1979.
+Ground breaking for the new hospital was on May 12, 1977 and Murphy Medical Center was founded in January 1979.
+Providence Hospital closed soon after the ground-breaking of MMC.
+Providence donated $120,000 worth of equipment to the hospital.
 The medical center opened with three general practitioners, one surgeon, one obstetrician-gynecologist, and a two-bed intensive care unit.
 In January 1982, Charlotte-based SunHealth took over management of the hospital.
 After the FAA halted helicopter landings near the hospital due to unsafe conditions, the medical center built and opened a dedicated heliport in September 1985.
 In October 1985, Atlanta-based Health Southeast took over management of the hospital from SunHealth and Jerry Hummel was appointed as administrator.

 In the 1990s, MMC went from being a county-supported not-for-profit hospital to becoming a private not-for-profit medical facility, which allowed it to fundraise to secure financing.
 From 1990 through 2017 Murphy Medical Center held an annual 5K run at the hospital campus to raise money.
 The race was called “Two Hours From Anywhere.”
 The hospital opened a cardiac rehabilitation unit and a memory care unit.
 The medical center opened Mountain Regional Cancer Center around 2000.
 The hospital opened an urgent care center in a Murphy shopping center in 1998.
 The urgent care center moved to its current location in 2009 and treats approximately 12,000 walk-in patients per year.
+Erlanger also operates express care centers in Andrews and Hayesville.
 As of 2013, the emergency department at the Peachtree campus treated approximately 15,000 patients per year.
 Murphy Medical began losing money as uncompensated care grew to $13 million in 2013.
 In 2015, involuntarily committed behavioral health patients were flooding the emergency department, so the hospital closed its Alzheimer's Unit to create a holding area.